ahxt/fair_fairness_benchmark/readme.md

 ### 3.2 In-Processing Group Fairness Methods
 - **ERM**: Standard machine learning method that minimizes the empirical risk of the training data.
 Serves as a common baseline for fairness methods.
 - **DiffDP, DiffEopp, DiffEodd**: Gap regularization methods for demographic parity, equalized opportunity, and equalized odds.
 These fairness definitions cannot be optimized directly, but gap regularization is differentiable and can be optimized using gradient descent.
-- **PRemover**: Aims to minimize the mutual information between the prediction accuracy and the sensitive attributes.
+- **PRemover**: Aim to minimize the mutual information between the prediction accuracy and the sensitive attributes.
 - **HSIC**: Minimizes the Hilbert-Schmidt Independence Criterion between the prediction accuracy and the sensitive attributes.
 - **AdvDebias**: Learns a classifier that maximizes the prediction ability and simultaneously minimizes an adversary's ability to predict the sensitive attributes from the predictions.
 - **LAFTR**: A fair representation learning method aiming to learn an intermediate representation that minimizes the classification loss, reconstruction error, and the adversary's ability to predict the sensitive attributes from the representation.